mikemcbride/website/posts/thoughts-on-vue-3/index.md

 ## Comparisons

-Now let's look at Vue compared to some other major players in the front-end game/
+Now let's look at Vue compared to some other major players in the front-end game.

 ### Following the Leader

 React has been the main name in front-end JS frameworks for a long time.
 Vue seems to be taking innovative features that React introduces and porting them over to Vue, although the features may look a little different.
 Hooks were introduced a couple years ago, which heavily inspired the Composition API.
 React introduced Fragments (multiple root-nodes in a single component), and Vue added support for multi-root components.
 React came out with Portals, and Vue followed up with Teleport.
 These features are all taken directly from the innovative things the React team is doing.
 Even meta frameworks started with React and then similar frameworks were created for Vue - Next.js and Gatsby for React paved the way for Nuxt and Gridsome.
 I have no doubts that the Vue team has some unreal talent, and Evan is brilliant.
-Vue will continue to be very successful, I just worry that they're not innovating and are just following.
+Vue will continue to be very successful, I just worry that they're not innovating and are simply following in the footsteps of giants.

 ### Simplicity